Table of Contents

 Caution

-Modify the scene list
+Modify scene list

 Open Build Settings (or Build Profiles),